office equipment supplies

-Here’s how you can transport each equipment safely:
+Here’s how you can transport each office equipment supplies:

-Before packing and moving your company equipment, make sure all your company data is backed up on a cloud server.
+Before moving office equipment, make sure all your company data is backed up on a cloud server.
 The purpose of this step is to keep your data safe and continue working until the new office is ready.
 Here’s how you can transport each equipment:

 1. Transporting Office Printers